Home > Analyses > Basic Materials > Linde plc

 Check out how we compare the company to its competitors:

-Linde plc currently does not demonstrate a clear competitive advantage, as its ROIC barely trails the WACC, indicating value is not consistently created.
-However, the company’s profitability is improving with a growing ROIC trend from 2020 to 2024, signaling operational efficiency gains.
+Linde does not yet demonstrate a clear competitive advantage, as its ROIC remains slightly below the cost of capital, indicating value is being shed.
+However, the company shows a growing ROIC trend, reflecting improving profitability.

 SWOT Analysis

-This SWOT analysis highlights Linde plc’s core internal capabilities and external market conditions to guide strategic decisions.
+This SWOT analysis highlights Linde plc’s key internal and external factors shaping its competitive position.

 Strengths